 Data flow for community surveillance begins with the identification of potential cases from vital statistics registries, hospital discharge diagnoses and other sources as shown in Figure 3.
 These cases are added to the local database at each field center.
 Cases meeting the eligibility criteria are investigated and additional data are collected from hospital records and interviews.
-The CADC system is used to collect the study data.
 The data are keyed directly into microcomputers when feasible.
 Paper forms are used when direct entry is not possible or desirable.
 These data are then transferred to the Coordinating Center in the same manner as the cohort data.
 Once at the Coordinating Center, the diagnostic criteria are applied to the data using the appropriate diagnostic algorithm.
 In addition, the data are summarized and presented to the Mortality and Morbidity Classification Committee for validation.

 Various inventory control systems ensure that all potential cases are classified and all appropriate data are collected.
-Random samples of ECG tracings and their coding by the hospital record abstractors are reviewed by the ECG Reading Center for quality control purposes.
-Quality control results are sent to the field centers and to the Coordinating Center.
 Performance and quality control reports are generated and distributed in a manner similar to that described for the cohort component of the study.